stschiff/msmc/README.md

 as a function of time from multiple phased haplotypes.
 When only two haplotypes are given, MSMC is similar to [PSMC](http://github.com/lh3/psmc), and we call it PSMC' because of subtle differences in the method and the underlying model, which allows PSMC' to infer more accurately the recombination rate.

+MSMC infers the lowest part of the genealogical tree, up to the first coalescence, at every position along the genome.
+Therefore, the number of samples strongly affects the time of inference: if four phased haplotypes are analyzed (e.g. from two diploid samples), the typical time of first coalescence is 6 times more recent than with PSMC.
+With 8 haplotypes, the time is already 28 times more recent.
+Therefore, in contrast to many other methods, the rule "more samples => higher resolution" is not true here.
+Instead, it is recommended to run MSMC on multiple number of samples, beginning with 2, then increasing the sample size up to 8, if available.

+We tested MSMC on up to 8 haplotypes.
+The computational complexity of the model so far limits its application to possibly a dozen of haplotypes.

 # Compilation

 To build and run MSMC, the [GNU Scientific Library (GSL)](http://www.gnu.org/software/gsl/) must be installed on your system.
+(This dependence is likely to be dropped at some point soon).

-To build the program, simply run `make` in the directory in which your copy of the source code is located.
+To build the program on a mac, simply run `make -f Makefile.mac` in the directory in which your copy of the source code is located.
 The program is written in the [D programming language](http://dlang.org).
 The reference compiler from Digitalmars can be downloaded [here](http://dlang.org/download.html).

 A precompiled version will be made available for Mac OS X and for Linux.
 Please check later.